Canadian-Sheep-Federation/CSFIntershipAssessment2024/SW_assessment/README.md

 ## Setup

-**Clone the repository:**
+### Clone the repository:
-    git clone <repository-url>
+- git clone (repository)
-    cd <repository-directory>
+- cd (repository-directory)

-**Backend Setup**
+### Backend Setup
 - Make sure Node.js is installed

 - Navigate to the backend directory: cd ../dog-picture-viewer-backend

 - Install the dependencies:
       npm install express, sqlite3, cors, body-parser

 - Start the backend server:
       npm start

 - The backend server will start on port 3001 by default.

-**Frontend Setup**
+### Frontend Setup
 - Open a new terminal and navigate to the frontend directory: cd ../dog-picture-viewer-frontend

 - Install the dependencies:
       npm install axios

 - Start the frontend server:
       npm start

 - The frontend server will start on port 3000 by default.

 - You will automatically be sent to http://localhost:3000 at launch.

 ## Endpoints